Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 ### Combined Task Results

 <br>
-When combining both tasks we can see that the agents will wander untill they see the enemy, once they spot him they will shoot and approach him.<br>
+When combining both tasks we can see that the agents will wander untill they see the enemy.
+Once they spot the enemy they will shoot and approach him.<br>
 While still a large part of the agents miss shots and those that can't find the enemy get a bit clueless at times, <br>
-those that do manage to get the enemy in their view will hit a lare part of thier shots.<br>
+those that do manage to get the enemy in their view will hit a large part of their shots.<br>

 <br>

 <p align="center">
 <img src="https://github.com/Slowlor1ss/2D-Shooter-MachineLearning/blob/main/source/Media/Combined.gif?raw=true" width="50%" height="50%"><br>
 </p>